ComposableFi/composable/docs/docs/products/cosmwasm/writing-smart-contracts-with-cosmwasm.md

 communicate cross-chain between all of the chains linked on the IBC protocol.
 It enables dApps to function as smart contracts on Cosmos chains, without the need to develop a new chain.

-A key feature of CosmWasm is that it allows for multi-chain contracts; one dApp, one contract, but multiple chains.
-Until now, any chain using the Cosmos SDK can easily integrate the CosmWasm module, which is built to maintain low overhead on systems demand.
-As a result of our development of pallet-CosmWasm, any parachain can integrate and adopt the CosmWasm framework for their chain.

-CosmWasm allows for composition across multiple chains and migration to other chains, with built-in, permissioned, pre-contract migration functionality.
-As such, CosmWasm is designed to connect different blockchains, and allows users to benefit from the utility across chains instead of being forced to choose between them.
+CosmWasm has a significant feature that enables multi-chain contracts, where a single contract can be used across multiple chains in one dApp.
+With the use of the Cosmos SDK, any chain can easily incorporate the CosmWasm module with minimal system overhead.
+Our development of pallet-CosmWasm has made it possible for any parachain to integrate and implement the CosmWasm framework on their chain.
+This integration provides a composition of multiple chains and migration functionality across different chains with pre-contract permission.
+CosmWasm is designed to connect various blockchains, allowing users to benefit from the utility of multiple chains without the need to choose one over the other.
+The framework also includes built-in, permissioned, pre-contract migration functionality.

 In terms of security, CosmWasm is designed to avoid the attack vectors found in [Ethereum and Solidity](https://docs.cosmwasm.com/docs/0.16/architecture/smart-contracts), such as Reentrancy,